ijauregiCMCRC/ReWE_NMT/README.md

 # Neural Machine Translation - Regressing Word Embeddings (NMT - ReWE)

-This code has been developed building upon the open sourced OpenNMT toolkit.
+This code has been developed building upon the open sourced OpenNMT-py toolkit.

 Table of Contents
 =================